Main Blog Category

 Protect yourself from overdrafts with Member Privilege it requires no action on your part - unless you would like to have access for ATM and everyday debit card transactions.
 The paid item fee is $29.00 for each item created by check, in-person withdrawals, recurring debit card transactions, or other electronic means.
 You may request to "Opt In" for coverage that includes access at the ATM and for everyday debit card purchases.

-Use your PIN when paying for gas at the pump or consider using another method of payment (cash, check or credit card).
+When paying for gas, pay inside or consider using another method of payment (cash, check or credit card).

 What is a FICO® Credit Score & How is it Calculated?